Jake Fraley Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Rays pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Rays have a 2.88 team ERA that ranks second across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA among all MLB pitching staffs (2.72).

-- Rays pitchers combine to give up the fewest home runs in baseball (eight total, 0.5 per game).
+- Rays pitchers combine to give up the first-fewest home runs in baseball (eight total, 0.4 per game).

-- Bradley gets the call to start for the Rays, his first of the season.
+- The Rays are sending Rasmussen (2-1) to the mound to make his fourth start of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched.

+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he threw 4 1/3 innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.